Microsoft launches Swedish data centre offering

 The new region will also host Microsoft’s third European Circular Center, which repurposes servers and hardware from the firm’s data centres.
 It will have the ability to support 12,000 servers per month.

-Hélène Barnekow, general manager Microsoft Sweden said: “Our Swedish data centres are among the most sustainably designed and operated in the world.
+Hélène Barnekow, general manager Microsoft Sweden said: “Our Swedish data centre are among the most sustainably designed and operated in the world.
 This is an important launch for Sweden and Europe, as I am of the firm conviction that new tech innovation is the most important enabler for the world to reach the global sustainability targets.
 By moving to the cloud, we create new opportunities to accelerate the transformation to a more sustainable future – together.”

 Subscribe to our Editor's weekly newsletter